zsteinkamp/m4l-js-fractalNoteEcho/README.md

 If you delete a `src/*.ts` file, you will need to manually delete the `js` file from the `Project/` directory.
 You can do this either on the host directly (e.g. in the Finder/Explorer, or in a Terminal window) or from within VSCode (e.g. via `rm` in the Cmd-J shell window or by right-clicking the file in the Explorer and choosing "Delete Permanently").

 ## TODOs

-* I'd like to have the UI display a better visualization of the echo, like the diagrams above.